Strategic

 Path Dependence = Constraint Multiplier

 Each of the five non-obvious risks above are things that can happen to you if you're not actively looking for them.
 Value propositions erode.
 Culture drifts.
 Capabilities atrophy.
-Assumptions ossify.
+Assumptions become invisible.
 Feedback loops decay.
 Each one is a degradation you can potentially reverse or slow down once you see it.

 A Note on GenAI-Related Risks

-Generative AI doesn't create new categories of risk, but it can accelerate the ones you already face.
+Generative AI doesn't create new categories of non-obvious risks, but it can accelerate the ones you already face.
 Three worth watching:

 Judgment Atrophy